 - Full-day, 5-day program (4-day option available for P1)

 Experience a Day at Presidio Knolls School Preschool

-Early drop-off begins at 7:30am, and aftercare (including specialized classes) is available for all preschool ages through 6:00pm.
-Regular preschool classroom hours are 9:00am-3:30pm for P1 classes and 9:00am-4:00pm for P2-P3 classes.
+Early drop-off begins at 7:30am, and aftercare is available for all preschool students through 6:00pm.
+Regular preschool classroom hours are 9:00am-3:30pm for P1 classes and 9:00am-4:00pm for P2-P3 classes (early dismissal at 3pm on Wednesdays).
 Click below to see what happens during a typical day.

 An image of the child as a strong, capable protagonist in his or her own learning.

 We see each child as competent and full of potential.
 We try to understand and bring out the child’s viewpoint and abilities.